Set up your Shopify Store to Convert

 We’re not talking about the customers who love to dig through a disorganised second-hand store in search of a vintage find like a paleontologist looking for a dinosaur bone in the desert.
 They are time rich, and spending all day looking for their “find” is probably more enjoyable than the find itself.

 We’re talking about the customer who wants their shopping experience to be simple and easy.
 The customer who wants to find what they need online, anytime.

 If this sounds like the kind of experience you want your customers to have, you might want to know these simple set up Shopify store tips for your site.

 Shopify makes setting up an online store simple

 Globally, there are over 1 million merchants using Shopify to sell their products (both physical and digital).
 Thanks to business models like dropshipping, you don’t even have to be the manufacturer of a product, or you can use a combination of goods you produce yourself, and goods produced by others.

 Consider your customer and product niche, and really think about what will make a good customer experience.
 We can take some strategies from our traditional bricks and mortar friends, and even a tour around your local supermarket can reveal some hints as to how to set up and market your Shopify store.

-Here are a few tips on Shopify Web Design to help your store convert
+Here are a few tips on Setting up your Shopify to help your store convert

 1. SIMPLIFY YOUR STORE LAYOUT